mapluisch/ChatGPT-without-login/README.md

 ### Setup / Dependencies
 Grab the `gpt.js` script from within the `nodejs` directory.

-The Node.js script relies on `puppeteer`, a headless chromium library, and `commander`.
+The Node.js script relies on `playwright`, a headless browser library, and `commander`.

-Install both using `npm install puppeteer commander`.
+Install both using `npm install playwright commander`.

 ### Usage